Our Service For You

 Speak to a solicitor

-If you or a loved one are suffering the on-going impact of sepsis due to poor medical care, contact Glynns today to talk to a specialist medical negligence solicitor.
+If you or a loved one are suffering the on-going impact of sepsis due to poor medical care, contact Glynns today to talk to a specialist medical negligence solicitor about suing the NHS.

 It might be appropriate to make a claim for compensation.